Invasion HistoryFirst Non-native North American Tidal Record: 2000

 Potentially Misidentified Species

 Colonial tunicates reproduce both asexually by budding and sexually from fertilized eggs that develop into larvae.
 Buds can form from the body wall of the zooids.
 Colonies vary in size ranging from small clusters of zooids to huge spreading masses.
 The zooids are hermaphroditic, which means both eggs and sperm are released into the atrial chamber.
 Eggs may be self-fertilized or fertilized by sperm from nearby animals, but some species have a partial block to self-fertilization.
-Eggs are brooded in the atrial chamber until they hatch into lecithotrophic (non-feeding, yolk-dependent) tadpole larvae.
+Fertilized eggs are brooded within the tunic until they hatch into lecithotrophic (non-feeding, yolk-dependent) tadpole larvae.
 The larva has a muscular tail and a notochord, eyespots, and a set of adhesive papillae.
 The larvae are expelled upon hatching and swim briefly before settlement.
 Swimming periods are usually less than a day, but some larvae settle immediately after release or swim for longer periods if the water temperature is low.
 On settlement the tail is absorbed, the gill basket expands, and the tunicate begins to feed by filtering (Van Name 1945; Barnes 1983).

 |General Habitat||Marinas & Docks||None|